facebookresearch/ResponsibleNLP/robbie/README.md

 ## Running Evaluations

-We include support for automatically fetching most of the benchmarks in the paper (except for AdvPromptSet which has specific instructions [here](https://github.com/facebookresearch/ResponsibleNLP/blob/main/AdvPromptSet/README.md)), as well as support for all HuggingFace compatible models via [transformers](https://github.com/huggingface/transformers/tree/main).
+We include support for automatically fetching most of the benchmarks in the paper (except for AdvPromptSet and SafetyScore, which have specific instructions [here](https://github.com/facebookresearch/ResponsibleNLP/blob/main/AdvPromptSet/README.md) and [here](https://github.com/facebookresearch/ResponsibleNLP/blob/main/robbie/datasets/safetyscore.py), respectively), as well as support for all HuggingFace compatible models via [transformers](https://github.com/huggingface/transformers/tree/main).

 These can be launched using `robbie/scripts/run_eval.sh`: